tokamak-network/trh-platform/README.md

 - AWS Access Key ID and Secret Access Key
 - Preferred AWS region (defaults to `ap-northeast-2`)

+**Note**: AWS CLI and Terraform are automatically installed on the EC2 instance during deployment via the `install.sh` script.
+For local deployment operations, these tools will be automatically installed if missing when running EC2-related commands.

 ### First Time Setup

 When you run `make ec2-deploy` for the first time, you'll be prompted for: